SeriousBug/cuttlestore/Readme.md

 scan uses a Tokio task, meaning it will run within your existing Tokio thread pool.

+For sqlite, you can enable the feature `backend-sqlite-native-tls` or `backend-sqlite-rustls` to pick between native TLS or Rustls. `backend-sqlite` is equal to `backend-sqlite-native-tls`.

 ### Filesystem

 Cuttlestore can be configured to use a folder as a key value store.
 When using